functino/buzz-buzzers/README.md

 To light up the red LEDs of a buzzer.
 Pass in `true` to switch a light on and `false` to switch it off.
 Note that this does not work on some older buzz-buzzers since they don't have an LED.
 For those devices `onError` will be called when you call `setLeds`

 ## Hints on pairing the wireless buzz buzzers
 First plug in the USB dongle.
 Next take your first controller and move the switch to the upper position and hold it like that until the blue led at the bottom lights up.
 Repeat this step for all controllers.
-When done press the button on your USB dongle until the blue LED lights up.
+When done press the button on your USB dongle and hold it until the blue LED lights up.
 Then release the button and press it once more.
+Now you can start your node program to access the buzzer.

 ## Changelog